 Carnegie's historic headquarters building at 16th and P Streets in Washington D.C. is completed.
 The building was designed by the New York firm of Carrere and Hastings and served as the Institution's administrative headquarters for over a century.

-Genetics pioneer Thomas Hunt Morgan discovers a mutation that leads to the chromosomal theory of hereditary.
+Genetics pioneer Thomas Hunt Morgan discovers a mutation that leads to the chromosomal theory of heredity.
 He went on to win the Nobel Prize in Physiology or Medicine in 1933.